bkfox/pepr/pepr/perms/README.rst

 each other: subscriptions defines the relation to a Context for a given user while the role gives the user accesses and permissions.

-The aims of subscription is to be used as common base for a membership system: invitation, following, subscribing, etc.
+Subscriptions aims to be used as common base for a membership system: invitation, following, subscribing.

 Usage in Pepr
 .............

-In Pepr the permission system is really the backbone of the project: it boths ensure permission management, but also provide the base models used for Content and Containers.
+In Pepr the permission system is the backbone of the project: it ensures permissions management while providing base models for most applications content.
-The provided views mostly inherit from ``AccessibleView``: this enforce the idea of that there always is a permission context user acts in..
+Views mostly inherit from ``AccessibleView`` in order to enforce the idea that there always is a permission context user acts in..

-TODO: add more about components etc.

 TODO & FIXME
 ------------

+- settings: validation of admin role and anonymous' role, expose as attribute.
 - set of basic/common Permissions + add example

 - role ``has_perm()`` calling a method on Permission: this allows more control